Pedestrian Safety Tips

 Experienced Las Vegas Personal Injury Attorneys

 We hope these pedestrian safety tips help you and your loved ones stay out of harm’s way.
 However, even the safest person can be injured just by walking across the street.
-If you or a loved one are in Nevada and suffer a personal injury from a pedestrian traffic accident, you should speak to experienced attorney.
+If this should happen to you, you’ll need the skill and knowledge that only a top personal injury lawyer can provide.
+If you or a loved one are in Nevada and suffer a personal injury from a pedestrian traffic accident, you should speak to our experienced attorneys.
 The law firm of Anthem Injury Lawyers has a dedicated team of accident injury lawyers and staff.
 We are ready to help you with your injury case.

 Our office is conveniently located in Henderson.
 We also work with clients all over the Las Vegas Valley, including North Las Vegas, Summerlin, Spring Valley, Anthem, and the Strip.